 Living with other people can sometimes be tiresome.
 If you are placed with another volunteer, it is very likely that you will spend a lot of time together.
 Different living styles and personality types can eventually lead to problems.
-It is important to establish your routines and boundaries with your flatmate/s.
+It is important to establish your routines and boundaries with your flatmate.
 Delegate cleaning tasks and/or come to agreements on other responsibilities.
 Ensure that you have adequate time away from each other to give each other space and try to resolve things in a friendly respectful way.
+Talk to SVP if the issue is serious or ongoing.

 If you are living with Sudanese part of the problem can be cultural, especially when it comes to sharing.

 If a fellow resident is encroaching on your private space or they are helping themselves to your food and belongings, bring the issue up with the person and see if it can be resolved.
+If the issue is not resolved, then raise the concern with SVP.

 If you find it is beyond your ability to work the problem out in house, in a mature fashion, contact SVP to mediate and in the unlikely event, that a resolution is unreachable, steps can be taken for alternative living arrangements.

-6. Guards
+6. Guard Issue

 Guards are likely to be posted on the gates of your accommodation.
 Most of the time you will find them whittling away time.
 The guards are there to stop uninvited persons entering.
 It is very important to greet the guards as you enter and exit; introduce your guests to the guards.
 This is for your own security but also an expected part of Sudanese culture.
-If you have amicable relations with the guards things will go a lot smoother should you ever have a problem with your accommodation, as many are skilled handymen and eager to help.
+If you have amicable relations with the guards things will go a lot smoother should you ever have a problem with your accommodation, most are skilled handymen and eager to help.

 If you find that the guards have started acting coldly to you, it is worth reflecting on why.
 Consider the actions of some of your guests and the times they are arriving, are you making too much noise or being disrespectful of local customs?
 Seek to resolve any perceived slight as soon as possible.
-It is particularly important to retain good relations with the guard at the SVP house.